 It is most commonly seen in males with sport injuries and is often also seen in adolescents.

-It is due to repetitive traction of peroneus brevis tendon at the site of its attachment.
+It is due to repetitive traction of the peroneus brevis tendon at the site of its attachment.
 Predisposing factors are jumping and running.

-- obliquely oriented small bony fleck at the base of 5th metatarsal which is best seen on oblique radiograph
+- obliquely oriented small bony fleck at the base of the 5th metatarsal which is best seen on oblique radiograph

 - apophyseal irregularity

 History and etymology